Alphaville (album)

-Alphaville is the fourth studio album by American experimental metal band Imperial Triumphant.
+Alphaville is the fourth studio album by American avant-garde metal band Imperial Triumphant.
 It was released on July 31, 2020, through Century Media Records.
 The album was recorded at Colin Marston's Menegroth Studios in New York City.

 Background

 In an interview with Echoes and Dust, vocalist and guitarist Zachary Ezrin stated about the recording process "It was a different process for every single song.
 We started writing in 2018 and every song has a different story basically."
 Later in the interview, Ezrin talked about the inspiration behind the title of the album, "The name Alphaville comes from the 1965 film by Jean-Luc Godard by the same name and in addition to the content, which was a big inspiration to us.
 The actual literal name of Alphaville is French for number one city which was a huge inspiration to us because we felt, even though the film takes place in Paris, this kind of a mentality also applies to the New York state of mind."

 In an interview with Revolver, Ezrin stated the album was influenced by Portal, Ornette Coleman, Cannibal Corpse, Duke Ellington, and Metallica.
 Ezrin's birthplace of Manhattan was also an influence on the music of the album, with him stating "I hear so much music in the sound of the city, I can get inspired by the sound of a subway train on the tracks."

 Tomas Haake of Meshuggah plays taiko drums on the track "City Swine".